jiufei-xue/openanolis.org/README.md

-# openAnolis
+# OpenAnolis

-Source for the openAnolis website <https://www.openanolis.org>.
+Source for the OpenAnolis website <OpenAnolis.org>.

 ## Editing and building